Relintai/pandemonium_engine_docs/tutorials/physics/physics_introduction.md

 -   How each collision object works
 -   When and why to choose one type over another

+Note:
-.. note:: This document's examples will use 2D objects.
+ This document's examples will use 2D objects.
 Every 2D physics object
           and collision shape has a direct equivalent in 3D and in most cases they work in much the same way.